Get help

 Data sources

-- Oregon Health Authority publications and data reports: This includes OHA state health plans, prescribing guidelines, publications, data dashboards and reports.
+- Oregon Health Authority data reports: This includes OHA state health plans, prescribing guidelines, data dashboards and reports.

 - CDC’s State Unintentional Drug Overdose Reporting System (SUDORS): Comprehensive drug overdose death data provides collected from death certificates and medical examiner/coroner reports (including scene findings, autopsy reports, and full postmortem toxicology findings).